johnlockejrr/doc-ufcn/README.md

 ### Usage

-To apply Doc-UFCN to an image, first add a few imports and load an image.
+To apply Doc-UFCN to an image, one need to first add a few imports and to load an image.
 Note that the image should be in RGB.
 ```
 import cv2
 from doc_ufcn.main import DocUFCN